 If you’ve ever experienced a chronic cough that lasts more than 8 weeks and excessive phlegm production, you’re not alone.
 These two medical problems affect millions of people worldwide.

 Many underlying conditions, such as asthma, chronic bronchitis, gastroesophageal reflux disease (GERD), or even more serious conditions like chronic obstructive pulmonary disease (COPD), can cause these symptoms.
+Chronic idiopathic cough is another type of chronic cough that occurs without an identifiable cause and is often linked to neural hypersensitivity.
 Developing treatments and improving outcomes requires understanding the biology behind these symptoms.

 Without glial cells, neurons wouldn’t be able to perform their jobs well.
 But they can also cause health issues.
 Recent research has shown their key role in inflammatory and neuroimmune responses, which, when not sufficiently regulated, may cause neuroinflammation, leading to many chronic conditions.